-- A. All operations are to be conducted in such a manner that all resulting dust, cinders, fumes, odors, smoke and vapor are effectively confined to the premises or disposed of so as to prevent any air or ground pollution. - B. The activity conducted shall not pollute adjacent wetlands, streams, lakes, aquifers or other bodies of water. - C. That on-site activities shall not be detrimental to the public health, safety or general welfare. - D. That the use shall not create a hazardous traffic condition on adjacent right-of-way or highways or impose destructive loads on said travel ways.
+- A. All operations are to be conducted in such a manner that all resulting dust, cinders, fumes, odors, smoke and vapor are effectively confined to the premises or disposed of so as to prevent any air or ground pollution. - B. The activity conducted shall not pollute adjacent wetlands, streams, lakes, aquifers or other bodies of water. - C. That on-site activities shall not be detrimental to the public health, safety or general welfare. - D. That the use shall not create a hazardous traffic condition on adjacent right-of-way or highways or impose destructive loads on said travel ways. - E. That all lighting be indirect and shielded from adjoining property.
+No light shall be allowed to directly illuminate the night by being focused upward onto a building or high free-standing sign. - F. Minimum lot size shall be two (2) acres. - G. No structure shall be placed, located, or constructed within fifty feet from the seasonal high water line of any river, stream, lake, public pond or wetland, except for designated Prime Wetlands where the setback shall be one hundred

-- E. That all lighting be indirect and shielded from adjoining property.
-No light shall be allowed to directly illuminate the night by being focused upward onto a building or high free-standing sign. - F. Minimum lot size shall be two (2) acres. - G. No structure shall be located nearer than fifty (50) feet from any lot line contiguous to the street or twenty-five (25) feet from any lot boundary or shall be higher than thirty-five (35) feet.
-No structure shall be placed, located, or constructed within fifty feet from the seasonal high water line of any river, stream, wetland, lake, or public pond.
-Dry hydrants, culverts and bridges may be permitted at Planning Board discretion and with State wetland permit as required. - H. The coverage of each lot used for Commercial/Industrial purposes, including buildings and parking areas, drives and any impervious surfaces shall not exceed 50 percent of the net developable land, and twenty-five (25) feet green space or landscaped area shall be reserved along lot boundaries. - I. Site Plan approval by the Planning Board must be obtained for any commercial or business use, alteration or conversion to another commercial or business use.
+- (100) feet.
+No dock may be located nearer than 25 feet from a side lot line.
+Dry hydrants, culverts and bridges may be permitted by Planning Board and with State permits as required.. - H. Site Plan approval by the Planning Board must be obtained for any commercial or business use, alteration, or conversion to another commercial or business use.